-"I thought our defense played an excellent game," said Carolina coach Peter Laviolette, whose team beat Edmonton in seven games to win the Stanley Cup last year.
-"Our forwards did a good job of coming back to help the defense."
+"I thought our defence played an excellent game," said Carolina coach Peter Laviolette, whose team beat Edmonton in seven games to win the Stanley Cup last year.
+"Our forwards did a good job of coming back to help the defence."

 Atlanta has lost five straight at home, one in overtime and another in a shootout.
 The Thrashers have earned just four points out of a potential 14 in the last seven games at Philips Arena.